 The best digital copywriters aren't self-indulgent.
 They write as the person reading the content.
 Think about an actor in a play; they couldn't act the part so well if they turned up as themselves.
 They have to get into the mindset of the character, immerse yourself in their world and you'll write better content.

 2. An inquisitive nature - Be a child!

 Thinking like a child can help you develop a curious outlook.
 Don't be dismissive of subjects, embrace them and throw yourself into writing about them.
 Learn from the experts; they'll give you plenty to talk about!

 3. Research skills

 Whether you're an established writer or starting out in the trade, you'll have studied somewhere.
 Put those researching skills to use.
 The internet is a great place to start; Google has an answer to every question!
 But don't be afraid to use lateral thinking, you could use interviews, or print media for example.

 Let's face it, robots are taking over the world.
 We use technology every day of our lives, and it isn't going to disappear anytime soon.
 So embrace it.
 Write for search engines, write for mobiles, write for images, write for writing analysis tools!
 Copywriters have so much to think about now; they aren't only digital copywriters.
 They're writing strategists, considering every detail in a meticulous process.

 5. Last but not least...How to write!

-The bottom line is, if you're not creating content that identifies your ideal customers' questions, wants and needs, then you're falling behind in modern day marketing.
+The bottom line is if you aren't creating content that identifies your ideal customers' questions, wants and needs, then you're falling behind in modern day marketing.

 For years we have heard the saying 'Content is King', well let me tell you now, content is NOT king, 'Content is God'.
 As the world continues to get smaller, individuals are becoming more informed and more specific for the content they are searching for.
-If you're not planning or don't have a content strategy in place, you need to realise you're going to fall behind in online marketing.
+If you aren't planning or don't have a content strategy in place, you need to realise you're going to fall behind with your online marketing.